 In a typical microtitre plate assay, reagents are incubated in antibody-coated wells.
 After washing to remove any unbound reagent, the following protocol is used to trigger the AE light emission in a luminometer:

 This AE measurement procedure relies on the fact that mixing of the reagents takes place extremely rapidly and efficiently.
-A kinetic data plot showing the emission of light during a typical AE reaction can be seen in figure 2.
+Unlike other chemiluminescence based techniques that measure reaction rate, the entire flash of light produced by an AE light-off reaction is measured.
+This means precise and reproducible measurements can be made in just a few seconds.